 At the very least, it’s a good idea to keep your savings stockpile away from your checking account.
 Commingling money in a checking account can sometimes make you think you have more money than you actually have — especially if most of that money is needed to pay upcoming bills.

 Concentrate on the things you can control

-In most cases, you should prioritize the previous tips before investing.
+In most cases, you should prioritize the tips mentioned above before investing.